zht750808/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 * Job Handling:

-  * Director needs to start a full job and at least n Incrementals have to finish succesully, to achieve complete full backup
+  * Director needs to start a full job and at least *n* Incrementals have to finish succesully, to achieve complete full backup
   * Following incrementals are just regular jobs

 * Restrictions:

   * Differential not supported
-  * Full backup requires Full + n succesful incremental 'split' jobs
+  * Full backup requires Full + *n* succesful incremental *split* jobs

 Configuration
 ^^^^^^^^^^^^^

 This plugin is derived form LocalFileset plugin.
 The fileset has to options.

 #. :strong: `filename`: file on the client with a list of files and directories to backup.
 Directory means: the whole tree will be back-uped.
 #. :strong: `parallelJobs` : number of chunks to create for parallel processing by incremental jobs